How the Promotion Process Works

 Process and Package Contents for Promotion

-- Packages are prepared by the candidate and submitted to the school chair containing the following: (about May)
+- Packages are prepared by the candidate and submitted to the school chair containing the following: (about April-May)

 - Candidate’s Biographical Sketch (1 paragraph) - This is a summary of the candidate’s career at Georgia Tech.
 It should be a short paragraph, no more than 150 words in 12 point font or larger, written in the third person.
-The first sentence should state the candidate's name, current rank, and school; degrees; and history of time at Georgia Tech.
+The biosketch should begin with the candidate’s name, rank, and school; degrees; and history of time at Georgia Tech.
 The biosketch should explain the candidate’s research area briefly, including why it is important.
-It should list the candidate’s degrees; give a general description of his or her educational and scholarly activities; and name a few major awards if the candidate has received them.
 A sentence or two on awards and impact may be included.
 No picture of the candidate should be included in the biosketch or anywhere else in the file.
 The biosketch is now entered into the PROMOTE system.

 - Candidate’s Vita In Standard Format - Refer here for format.

 - Five Intellectual Products – Candidates are required “to submit evidence of three to five examples of their relevant, creative capabilities.
 These may include published papers, books, software, patents, art productions, or other relevant examples.”
-(GT Faculty Handbook, Section 3.3.9) These are submitted for evaluation by the external reviewers and the area committee.
+(GT Faculty Handbook, Section 3.3.8) These are submitted for evaluation by the external reviewers and the area committee.
 These products are typically described within the candidate’s personal narrative relative to the candidate’s scholarship, education, and service.

-- Sample of the Reference Request Letter (provided by the school chair – about May)
+- Sample of the External Reviewer Request Letter (provided by the school chair – about May)

 One sample of the letter used by the school chair to solicit references, which must include reference to the waiver or non-waiver statement of the candidate.

-- Letters of reference (provided by the school chair)
+- External Reviewer Letters (provided by the school chair)

-The letters of reference are then added to the package.
-The Board of Regents requires a minimum of three letters; COE prefers at least six letters from referees who are clear leaders in the candidate’s field.
-The List of External References should be updated with an indication of letters received or not received and a brief biosketch of reviewers selected.
+External reviewer letters are then added to the package.
+The Board of Regents requires a minimum of three letters; the Provost requires at least five letters from reviewers who are clear leaders in the candidate’s field.
+The list of external reviewers should be updated with an indication of letters received or not received and a brief biosketch of reviewers selected.
 This is now done in PROMOTE.

 - School Committee’s Recommendation Letter (provided by committee chair – about September)

 The school committee’s letter should comment on all review criteria considered for promotion – scholarship, education, and service, indicating clearly in their letter whether or not the candidate meets the standard for promotion and/or tenure in that unit with regard to that criterion.
 The committee will carefully review the candidate’s package and recommend, by vote, the outcome to the school chair.
 Split votes should be explained in the letter submitted.

-- School Chair’s Recommendation Letter (provided by school chair – early October)
+- School Chair’s Recommendation Letter (provided by school chair – mid to late September)

-The school chair will carefully assess each candidate’s performance, addressing (1) scholarship, (2) teaching, and (3) significant service to their profession, and school, college or Institute.
+The school chair will carefully assess each candidate’s performance, addressing (1) scholarship, (2) education, and (3) significant service to their profession, and school, college or Institute.
 The letter is addressed to the dean with recommendations for or against promotion and/or tenure.
 The chair’s recommendation will be forwarded with the rest of the candidate’s packet to the dean’s office for review by the College RPT Committee.

-- College Committee’s Recommendation Letter (provided by committee members – end of October)
+- College Committee’s Recommendation Letter (provided by committee members – mid to late October)

 The college committee’s letter will review the candidate’s package, including the previous letters (area, school, and chair), vote, and contain a recommendation to the dean.
 This letter should include a summary of the deliberations of the committee, explaining split votes, for each candidate.
 This letter is then forwarded to the dean.